reimagined/resolve/docs/basics/resolve-app-structure.md

 The framework architecture imposes the functional programming, so both the read and write sides should never mutate any data outside of their scope.

-[TODO] lets move storage adapters section to somewhere else, it not really a part of app structure

-# Storage Adapters
-Storage adapters provide a simple interface for controlling how your resolve app stores its data.

-A reSolve application uses persistent data storages to store the following information:
-* Events
-* **Read model** state
-* **View model** snapshots

-A storage adapter encapsulates logic that defines *how* this data is stored. reSolve provides default adapters for the following types of data storages:

-* Event storage adapters:
-  * MongoDB
-  * MySQL
-  * File-based
-* Read model adapters:
-  * MongoDB
-  * MySQL
-  * In-memory

-You can also provide your own implementation of data adapters by implementing a specific API interface.

 # Folder Structure
 A typical reSolve applications has the following general structure:

 ```
 📁 resolve-app